 Thinking about giving this popular dating app a try but not sure how Bumble works?

-This handy guide has the answers to all your Bumble questions, and you’ll get plenty of expert profile, photo, and conversation tips that will help you meet incredible singles in no time!
+This handy guide will show you how to use Bumble, and you’ll get plenty of expert profile, photo, and conversation tips that will help you meet incredible singles in no time!

 How Does Bumble Work?